Saturday, January 21, 2017

 This loss of overnight accommodation and reduction in visitor numbers has had an adverse impact on jobs and the economy to the extent that the resident island community is now back in the twenties whereas previously, after years of uncertainty, it had grown to around forty.
 Rum retains a junior school, (which has encouraged young families to the island), a licensed General Store / post office and tearoom in the Community Hall.

 Kinloch Castle Hostel and Bistro offered seasonal employment, and attracted many hundreds of visitors who patronised the shop and tea room.
-Historic figures from the 1990’s show up to 10,000 visitors a year.
+Records from the 1990’s show up to 10,000 visitors a year.
 There is proven potential.

 Today's politicians should put right the total failure of their

-predecessors sixty-six years ago to place Kinloch Castle with its contents in-situ
+predecessors sixty-seven years ago to place Kinloch Castle with its contents in-situ

 in the hands of a more appropriate body.